APMP ANZ 2026 Awards

 How long are the nominations?

-Each award has three questions, with a maximum of 750 words per question.
+Each award has three questions, with a maximum of 750 words per question, plus a nominee bio no greater than 200 words.

 What is the eligibility period?